PHR Database Frequently Asked Questions

 In Step 3, there is a link to a multiple field advanced search page.
 On that page there four fields in Step 3 you can search on.
 Leave blank any you don't want to use.
 To see all brown & white males born in 2006, enter M in the Sex field, br&w in the Coat Color field, and 2006 in the Birthdate field, leave the Dog Name field blank.
 Then click on the search now button.

 COI is Wright's Coefficient of Inbreeding.
 It is a measure of how related the parents of the dog were.
 What is considered high or low varies with breed.
-Dr Armstrong's work showed that for Standard Poodles the average COI was around 15%.
+Dr Armstrong's work showed that for Standard Poodles the average 10 generation was around 15%.
 That means that for Standard Poodles low would be under 15% and high would be above.
-In general it is considered "safer" to have lower than average COIs, but that is no guarentee against inherited diseases.
-The codes after the COI are G - number of generations in computation, F - number of full generations found in the pedigree, U - number of unique dogs in the pedigree, and C - number of common ancestors for sire and dam.
+In general it is considered "safer" to have lower than average COIs, but that is no guarantee against inherited diseases.
+The codes after the COI are G - number of generations in computation, F - number of full generations found in the pedigree, U - number of unique dogs in the pedigree, and C – the completeness of the pedigree for the number of generations specified.

 Can I add a Dog to the database?